SurveyMonkey/public_api_docs/includes/_collectors.md

 status | Whether the message is: 'sent', 'not_sent', or 'processing'| String-ENUM is_scheduled | If a message has been secheduled to send.
-See [/collectors/{id}/messages/{id}/send](#collectors-id-messages-id-send) | Boolean is_branding_enabled | Whether the email has SurveyMonkey branding | Boolean date_created | Date message was created | DateString scheduled_date | Date message was scheduled to be sent | Date String type | Message type: 'invite', 'reminder', or 'thank_you' | String-ENUM recipient_status | Recipient filter: 'reminder' or 'thank_you' | String-ENUM id | Message id | String
+See [/collectors/{id}/messages/{id}/send](#collectors-id-messages-id-send) | Boolean is_branding_enabled | Whether the email has SurveyMonkey branding | Boolean date_created | Date message was created | Date string scheduled_date | Date message is scheduled to be sent.
+If Null, message has not been scheduled to send.| Date string or Null type | Message type: 'invite', 'reminder', or 'thank_you' | String-ENUM recipient_status | Recipient filter: 'reminder' or 'thank_you' | String-ENUM id | Message id | String